dstackai/dstack/docs/docs/fleets.md

 Fleets enable efficient provisioning and management of clusters and instances, both in the cloud and on-prem.
 Once a fleet is created, it can be reused by dev environments, tasks, and services.

-!!! info "Experimental"
-    Fleets is an experimental feature.
+> Fleets is an experimental feature.
 To use it, you have to install the `0.18.6rc1` version.

 ## Configuration